Everest Base Camp Trek - 12 Days

 Transportation

-• The package includes a round-trip flight from Kathmandu/Manthali to Lukla.
-(Kathmandu-Manthali and Kathmandu ground transportation are also included if the flight is rescheduled.)
+• Round-trip flight from Kathmandu/Manthali to Lukla.
+(Kathmandu ground transportation to manthali are also included if the flight is rescheduled.)

 Accommodation and food